nusherjk/newsgrabber/README.md

 # newsgrabber
-Web Scraper for grabbing newspaper data
-Grabs all the newspaper heading and the chunks of news and metadatas.
-Pushes them in Database for further use.
+An API fro grabbing news paper data from various sources.

+The demo pulls data from the prothomalo.com economy sections and stores into database

+## Requirements

+`Python`
+`Scrapy`
+`pymysql`